-These are the sorts of things I’m always looking for.
-I have folders on my desk and in my cabinet of articles, photos, business cards and brochures I’ve come across either in my travels or just living my daily life.
-I also keep notes about places I hear people raving over, and now, through my affiliation with Fora I am part of a network of like-minded travel planners who can offer advice and opinions whenever I ask!
+I keep folders on my desk and in my cabinet of articles, photos, business cards, and brochures I’ve come across either in my travels or just living my daily life.
+I also keep notes about places I hear people raving over.
+Now, through my affiliation with Fora, I am part of a network of like-minded travel planners who can offer advice and opinions whenever I ask!

 We’ve had some cold, dreary days recently in Texas, and if you are like me and this weather makes you start thinking about planning for sunnier, warmer days, please reach out!
 I would love to help!